SergeyVorobiev/M88-GameStick-Patch/README.md

 ### How To Fix

-There are two options, both of them imply you have M88-P65-V1.8.

 > [!WARNING]
 > Firmware upgrade might potentially brick your device, do it at your own risk, always make a backup to be able to roll back.

+There are two options, both of them imply you have M88-P65-V1.8, but they do not guarantee a success if your stick has different hardware / software.

-Option one is to replace the whole USER area on the eMMC of your stick on the [provided one](https://github.com/SergeyVorobiev/M88-GameStick-Patch/releases/download/v1.0.0/M88USER.7z):
+Option one is to replace the whole USER area on the eMMC of your stick on [the provided one](https://github.com/SergeyVorobiev/M88-GameStick-Patch/releases/download/v1.0.0/M88USER.7z):
 1. Upgrade the firmware ([Firmware Upgrade](#firmware-upgrade)).
 2. Put RetroArch folder in your SD card. ([RetroArch Setup](#retroarch-setup)).
 3. Read [Game Won't Start](#game-wont-start).

-Option two is the same, but you have to make an upgraded image from your original one to use int instead of provided one.
+Option two is the same, but you have to make an upgraded image from your original one to use it instead of provided one.
-It requires more preparation and also gives better chance of success.
+It requires more preparation and also gives a better chance of success.

+1. Read [this](#firmware-upgrade) to just make a backup.
-1. Read and perform steps from [Scripts](#scripts) paragraph.
+2. Read and perform steps from [Scripts](#scripts) paragraph by using your backup.
-2. Perform steps from *Option one* but use your own *USER.img* generated on step 1 instead of provided one.
+3. Perform steps from *Option one* but use your own *USER.img* generated on step 1 instead of provided one.

+If nothing works, feel free to [contact me](#Contact).

 ### Resources